 Duration and Termination Clauses

-It defines how long the contract lasts and under what conditions either party can end the agreement.
-These clauses are crucial because they affect how long an artist is bound to a publisher and what happens to the rights to the music after the contract ends or if it’s terminated early.
+It defines the duration of the contract and the conditions under which either party can terminate the agreement.
+These clauses are crucial because they determine how long an artist is bound to a publisher and what happens to the music’s rights after the contract ends or is terminated early.
 Artists should aim for flexibility and ensure that they have options to exit the contract if their career trajectory changes or if they are dissatisfied with the publisher’s efforts.

 Types of Music Publishing Deals